VaTEST II: Statistical Validation of 11 TESS-Detected Exoplanets Orbiting K-type Stars: Introduction

 \section{Introduction}

-The Transiting Exoplanet Survey Satellite (TESS) \citep{ricker2010transiting} mission is an all-sky survey to discover exoplanets in nearby regions.
+The Transiting Exoplanet Survey Satellite (TESS) \citep{2015JATIS...1a4003R} mission is an all-sky survey to discover exoplanets in nearby regions.
 It was launched on April 18, 2018 aboard a SpaceX Falcon 9 rocket.
-During its two-year study, the TESS spacecraft concentrated on nearby G, K, and M type stars with apparent magnitudes $<$ 12.
+During its two-year primary mission, the TESS spacecraft concentrated on nearby G, K, and M type stars with apparent magnitudes $<$ 12.
 An area 400 times greater than the one covered by the Kepler campaign was to be surveyed, including the 1,000 nearest dwarf stars in the entire sky.
-More than 3000 transiting exoplanets, including 500–1000 Earth-sized planets and large planets, were anticipated to be discovered by TESS.
 The survey was divided into 26 viewing zones called sectors, each of which was 24${\degr}$ $\times$ 96${\degr}$.
 The spacecraft had spent two 13.7 days orbiting each sector, mapping the southern hemisphere in its first year of operation and the northern hemisphere in its second year.
 TESS's primary mission (cycles 1 and 2, sectors 1–26) was completed in July 2020.
 The first extended mission (cycles 3 and 4, sectors 27–55) ended in September 2022, and it is now on its second extended mission (cycle 5, sectors 56–69).